lejard-h/chopper/getting-started.md

 }
 ```

-The `ChopperApi` annotation takes one optional parameter - the `baseUrl` - that will prefix all the request's URLs defined in the class.
+The `@ChopperApi` annotation takes one optional parameter - the `baseUrl` - that will prefix all the request's URLs defined in the class.

 > There's an exception from this behavior described in the [Requests](requests.md) section of the documentation.